phytec/meta-connagtive/README.md

 > More information about the functionality and the offer will be published with
 > the first offical release.

-This layer adds support for the [OSB/ESEC IoT Device Manager](https://iot.aws.esec-experts.com) on PHYTEC boards.
+This layer adds support for the [Connagtive IoT Device Suite](https://iot.aws.esec-experts.com) on PHYTEC boards.

 All recipes are provided under the MIT licensing terms unless otherwise noted.